A Beginners’ Guide to Painting with Acrylics: Tips to Get Started

 Both Liquitex and Golden offer these more fluid acrylic colours.
 Golden Fluid and Open Acrylic colours offer textures that fall between Heavy Body and Soft Body.
 Their Open acrylic range are not quite as thick as heavy body, but firmer than a traditional soft body acrylic.
 Fluid Acrylics are lower viscosity than Liquitex Soft Body, and are more free flowing across your painting surface.

 Acrylic Inks are the most fluid acrylic colour.
 Inks are made using finely ground artists pigments in a fluid acrylic emulsion.
 They are easy to apply with the pipette or nozzle lid of the bottle.
 Use them to create watercolour-like effects, poured artwork or for airbrushing.
 They are also suitable for use with dip pens and refillable markers for a pen and ink technique.
 Like paint, acrylic can be split into different quality grades.
 Daler Rowney System 3 Acrylic Inks fall into a student grade bracket.
 Liquitex Professional Acrylic Inks and Daler Rowney FW Acrylic Inks are higher quality, while Golden High Flow acrylics are very highest quality.

-Acrylic Gouache is one of the newer additions to the Liquitex Professional Acrylic range.
+Acrylic Gouache is one of the newer additions to our website.
 They offer all the benefits of a traditional gouache paint but with the added benefit of an acrylic binder.
 Layer paint without risk of activation the colour below.
 They dry to an opaque, flat, matt finish that doesn’t retain brush strokes.
 Illustrators and designers favour them as they are suitable for reproduction.